Lemon695/obsidian-lemon-toolkit/README.md

 - **Delete file permanently** - Permanently delete the active file from your vault
 - **Delete file to trash** - Move the active file to Obsidian's trash folder (.trash)

+### File Management Commands

+- **Duplicate file** - Duplicate the current file with a modal dialog to rename.
+The default name includes a timestamp (e.g., `filename-1733234567890.md`), which you can modify before confirming

 ## Usage

 1. Open any file in your vault